-What should you ask your doctor about basal and squamous cell skin cancers?
+What should you ask your health care team about basal and squamous cell skin cancers?

 It’s important to have honest, open discussions with your doctor.
-You should feel free to ask any question, no matter how small it might seem.
+Ask any question, no matter how small it might seem.
 Here are some questions you might want to ask:

 - What type of skin cancer do I have?

 - Can you explain the different types of skin cancer?

 - Has my cancer grown deeply into the skin?
-Has it spread to lymph nodes or other organs?
+Has it spread to other parts of the body?

 - Do I need any other tests before we can decide on treatment?